-- Constantly preoccupied with work, constant thoughts or discussions about work issues at inappropriate times
+- If you are constantly preoccupied with work, including thoughts or discussions about work issues at inappropriate times

-- Inability to relax while on vacation or spending time with family and/or friends due to work
+- If you are unable to relax while on vacation or while spending time with family and/or friends due to work

-- Health issues due to lack of sleep, exercise and/or proper diet
+- If you develop any health issues due to lack of sleep, exercise and/or proper diet

-- Losing interest in personal hobbies or other enjoyable activities
+- If you find yourself losing interest in personal hobbies or other enjoyable activities

-- Thinking that you are the only one who can do the job correctly
+- If you believe that you are the only one capable of doing your job correctly

 - If you set unreasonable or impractically high standards for your own work